 There are three different types of UV lamps/bulbs:

-- UV Compact (UV only – effective live 12 months)
+- UV Compact, UV only – effective life 6-12 months

-- Combination (UV and Basking – effective life 12 months (Provided in our tortoise packages)
+- Combination, UV and Basking – effective life 12 months (Provided in our tortoise packages)

 We would recommend either the compact or the combination lamps as they are the most efficient and best value for money.